Commonjava/indy/user/addons/depgraph/request-types.md

 **Required:**

 * **workspaceId** - The graph's database name
-* **source** - The AProx store key to use when discovering graph relationships and nodes
+* **source** - The Indy store key to use when discovering graph relationships and nodes

 **Optional:**